 A highlight of our trip was a mangrove boat tour with Dev’s Adventure Tours.
 We were impressed by their knowledgeable naturalists.
 The tour comprised a visit to the bat caves, eagle spotting and a mangrove tour.
 We came across loads of wildlife, from monitor lizards and vipers to eagles and kites.
 The tour ended with lunch at a floating restaurant with incredible views.
 For the more adventurous, the tour company also has kayak tours and jungle treks.

 We stayed at Berjaya Langkawi Resort, which was comfortable with amazing hospitality and views.
-Evenings can be spent at one of the beaches, Pantai Cenang being the one with the most water sports activities.
+Evenings can be spent at one of the beaches – Pantai Cenang has the most water-sports activities.
 For a quieter spot, head to Pantai Tengah.
-You can also enjoy sunset dinners on yachts or island-hopping tours.” – Nikita Agarwal, Indian
+You can also enjoy sunset dinners on yachts or island-hopping tours.

 The hike up to Seven Wells isn’t too challenging – most of it is stairs.
 Once you reach the top, you’ll be rewarded with beautiful views across the jungle to the sea.
 As the name suggests, there are beautiful rock pools to relax in before heading back down.

 Be sure to visit the roving night market for some of the best food around.
 It’s held at a different location on the island each night, so hunt it down and follow it around throughout your stay!

 Hiring a car and escaping the tourist crowd was our best decision.
 The beach at Tanjung Rhu was a dream: golden sand and crystal blue water, and we virtually had it to ourselves!
 You’ll also want to set up camp by Scarborough Fish and Chips and enjoy huge plates of delicious food and cold beverages.